NBTailee/personal_website/_pages/about.md

-This portfolio documents my journey as an AI engineer and researcher, focusing on building intelligent systems that combine LLMs, retrieval pipelines, and scalable ML infrastructure.akes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.
+This portfolio documents my journey as an AI engineer and researcher, focusing on building intelligent systems that combine LLMs, retrieval pipelines, and scalable ML.